nnUyi/DerainZoo/README.md

 # DerainZoo
-   * DerainZoo for collecting deraining methods.
-Papers, codes and datasets are attached.
+   * DerainZoo: A list of deraining methods.
+Papers, codes and datasets are maintained.
 Other sources about deraining can be observed [[here]((https://github.com/TaiXiangJiang/FastDeRain)])].

    * Deraining datasets are available at the [website](https://github.com/nnUyi/DerainZoo/blob/master/DerainDatasets.md).

-   * More datasets about other image processing task (brightening, HDR, color enhancement, and inpainting) are available [here](https://github.com/nnUyi/Image-Processing-Datasets).
+   * **More datasets about other image processing task (brightening, HDR, color enhancement, and inpainting) are available [here](https://github.com/nnUyi/Image-Processing-Datasets).**

 Author: